mvac7/SDCC_WYZplayer_Lib/README.md

 8) Create a script or execute on the command line, the sentence to compile the source that we have created:

 ```
    sdasz80 -o song_name.s
 ```

+This will generate a .rel file that you should include along with WYZplayer.rel in the compilation of your project.